The expansion blog

 Four women, all dressed in pale dresses, dance in the forest.
 They are smiling and blossoming.

-If you are like me, your upbringing emphasized that, as women, we are capable of pursuing careers just like men.
-We are a generation of women shaped by the principles of feminism and the pursuit of professional fulfillment and equality.
-While feminism and the ability to be financially independent and advance in our careers are essential advancements, we have had to navigate a work environment designed primarily for men—an environment that constantly disrupts our sense of balance.
-Here are three reasons why, as women with a feminine core, we should not work like men.
+If you are like me, your upbringing emphasised that, as women, we are capable of pursuing careers just like men.
+We are a generation of women shaped by the principles of feminism and the pursuit of professional fulfilment and equality.
+While feminism and the ability to be financially independent and advance in our careers are essential advancements, we have had to navigate a work environment designed primarily for men.
+This environment constantly disrupts our sense of balance.
+Here are two reasons why, as women with a feminine core, we should not work like men.

 As women, we are inherently connected to the moon, and our nature is cyclical.
 Our bodies are designed to follow the lunar cycle, evolving and changing throughout the month.
-The week of our period, which energetically and spiritually aligns with the archetype of the witch, invites us to return to our center and rest (there is a full article about the cycle here).
-During this time, we naturally become more attuned to the earth, nature, and our deepest intuitions.
-It is important to recognize that it is impossible to perform at the same level during our period as we do at other times of the month.
+The week of our period, which energetically and spiritually aligns with the witch archetype, invites us to return to our centre and rest (see the full article on the cycle here).
+It is essential to recognise that it is impossible to perform at the same level during our period as we do at other times of the month.
 This is not merely a matter of fatigue or pain; it relates to how we interact with the world.
-What has often been overlooked is that our periods serve as an initiatory portal and a spiritual space for reconnecting with ourselves and the magic of the earth.
-If we can allow ourselves to slow down, we naturally strengthen our connection to our intuition and psychic abilities.
-However, the current world of work is not structured to accommodate our cyclical nature.
+What has often been overlooked is that our periods serve as an initiatory portal.
+If we can allow ourselves to slow down, we naturally strengthen our connection to our intuition and unconscious.

 How to use feminine energy at work and in business

-The first thing to remember is to let go of guilt.
-Our ancestors fought for the right to work like men, pursue careers, and achieve financial independence.
-However, the workplace was designed by men, for men.
-So, the first key point is this: simply making it through each day is already an achievement.
-The second important point is to learn more about our menstrual cycle, not just from a biological standpoint, but also from an energetic and spiritual perspective.
-The more we understand our bodies, the more we reclaim our power.
-Our menstral phase is particularly important.
-Pushing ourselves during this time lead to exhaustion that lasts beyond just a few days; it can linger throughout the entire month.
+First, the menstrual phase is crucial.
+Pushing ourselves during this time can lead to exhaustion that lasts longer than a few days, potentially lingering throughout the month.
 This is why many women often feel constantly tired.
 Whenever possible, this phase calls for adjustments: consider working from home, taking naps, creating calm moments, avoiding long commutes, and engaging in less intense workouts if they do not feel right.
 Rest should be the priority.
 Yes, our performance may drop during this phase, and that is okay.
-The following phase, aka the maiden, brings the opposite: high energy and peak productivity.
-It is perfectly acceptable to reduce your to-do list and postpone tasks to the following week.
+The following phase, also known as the maiden, brings the opposite: high energy and peak productivity.
+Try to reduce your to-do list and postpone tasks to the following week.
 To learn more about the maiden phase, check this article.

 You might also like: